FieryCod/holy-lambda/modules/holy-lambda-babashka-layer/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 # holy-lambda
 Holy lambda is a micro framework which adds support for running Clojure on the [AWS Lambda](https://aws.amazon.com/lambda/) and might be used with arbitrary AWS Lambda deployment tool.
-To ease the development holy-lambda comes with special `bb tasks` recipes on which you can read more []() provides very convinient environment compared to other tools such as [uswitch/lambada](https://github.com/uswitch/lambada) or [babashka-lambda](https://github.com/dainiusjocas/babashka-lambda) via simple, but powerful `bb tasks` recipes.
+To ease the development holy-lambda comes with special `bb tasks` recipes and provides very convinient environment compared to other tools such as [uswitch/lambada](https://github.com/uswitch/lambada) or [babashka-lambda](https://github.com/dainiusjocas/babashka-lambda) via simple, but powerful `bb tasks` recipes.

-Deployment is as easy as running `bb stack:sync && bb stack:compile && bb stack:pack && bb stack:deploy`

 # holy-lambda-babashka-layer
 It's a special layer for targeting `babashka` runtime from `holy-lambda` microframework.